 How much does pool service advertising cost in Jacksonville?

-Most Jacksonville pool service operators run $150–$300 customer acquisition cost (CAC) on a healthy account.
-Google Local Services Ads charge $20–$60 per lead, Google Search Ads run $40–$120 per lead, and billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
-Spring opening season pushes paid-search CPC 20–30% above the off-season rate.
-WilDi Maps' Cost Per Verified Delivery (CPVD) starts at $0.20 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
-The variance across other channels is mostly waste — impressions delivered to the ~75% of Jacksonville households without a pool, plus renters, passengers, and out-of-market drivers.
+Most Jacksonville pool service operators run $150-$300 customer acquisition cost (CAC) on a healthy account.
+Google Local Services Ads charge $20-$60 per lead, Google Search Ads run $40-$120 per lead, and billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
+Spring opening season pushes paid-search CPC 20-30% above the off-season rate.
+WilDi Maps' Cost Per Verified Delivery (CPVD) starts at from $0.25 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
+The variance across other channels is mostly waste: impressions delivered to the ~75% of Jacksonville households without a pool, plus renters, passengers, and out-of-market drivers.

 What is Cost Per Verified Delivery (CPVD)?